jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 </Project>
 ```

+With the above configuration the `GenerateAssemblyInfo.AssemblyInfo.cs` will not be
+generated.

-## Assembly attributes from auto-generated and AssemblyInfo mixed
+## Assembly attributes mixed from two sources

-Some assembly attributes cannot be defined from properties in csproj.
+Some assembly attributes cannot be defined with properties in csproj.
 So `AssemblyInfo.cs`
 and auto-generated attributes can unite for completeness.

 The csproj file below defines most of the available properties to auto-generate assembly